Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Use your social presence for good: Being active on social media can actually work in your favor if what employers find piques their interest.
 One third of employers who research candidates on social networking sites say they’ve found content that made them more likely to hire a candidate, while 23 percent say such content directly led to them hiring the candidate.
 In fact, employers say they’ve hired someone based on their social networking presence for reasons including: they got a good feel for the job candidate’s personality (46 percent), the job seeker’s site conveyed a professional image (43 percent), and the candidate received awards and accolades (31 percent).

 So, use your social media presence as an opportunity to showcase what makes you unique, well-rounded and the type of worker an employer would want to hire.

-Rosemary Haefner is the vice president of human resources at CareerBuilder.
-She is an expert in recruitment trends and tactics, job seeker behavior, workplace issues, employee attitudes and HR initiatives.
+Rosemary Haefner is an expert in recruitment trends and tactics, job seeker behavior, workplace issues, employee attitudes and HR initiatives.

 More career tips using your social network:

 - Not getting job offers?
 Your social media could be the reason